rnsc/srt-server/README.md

-# docker files for streaming on a jetson nano and srt setup to send stream data to
-the build folder contains the docker compose for building all the containers

 the streaming folder contains the docker compose for running the containers that are needed on the endpoint side (e.g. at home or cloud)

 ## Pre-Requirements (windows)